 2012-2014 Olga was the editor of the Nuffield Politics Working Paper Series.

-Since 2013 Olga is the Co-Editor and Chief of the peer-reviewed Journal of Ukrainian Politics and Society.
+2013-2014 Olga was the Co-Editor and Chief of the peer-reviewed Journal of Ukrainian Politics and Society.

-Languages: Olga is a native speaker in Ukrainian, Polish and English; she is fluent in French; has working knowledge of Spanish; and has intermediate Russian language skills.
+Languages: Olga is a native speaker in Ukrainian, Polish and English; she is fluent in French; has a working knowledge of Spanish, and has intermediate Russian language skills.